atomist/sdm-pack-sonarqube/README.md

 > All of the configuration options below should be added to the sonar section of your config

 * Global options
-  * `interval`: How quickly should we poll to see if a Sonar scan has completed?
-Default is 10000ms (10 seconds).
-Value must be supplied in ms.
-  * `warnOnSkipped`: Should we publish a notice when some aspects of the quality gate are being ignored/skipped.
-This is typically the case when the update size is smaller then the required size.
-(Valid Values true/false, default behavior is true)
   * `sonarScannerPath`: Path to the sonar-scanner utility within your SDM.
 This is not required if the command is within your path.
   * `sonarScannerArgs`: Array of strings that should be passed to the Sonar scanner (sonar-scanner utility).
 Optional.
 This configuration item allows you to supply additional items, if required.
   * `mvnSonarArgs`: Array of strings that should be passed to the Maven based Sonar scanner.
 Optional.
 This configuration item allows you to supply additional items, if required.
-* Default Review Listener Configuration
-  * `useDefaultListener`: Should we use the default Sonar review listener?
-By default this listener will display Quality gate results, the link to the analysis in the UI, as well as fail SDM goals if the quality gate did not pass.
-(Valid values, true/false.
-Default behavior is true.)
-  * `failOnMissingViableConfig`: Should we fail code inspection goal if there is no way to determine how to run a Sonar scan?
+  * `warnOnMissingViableConfig`: Should we issue a warning (instead of fail by default) if there is no way to determine how to run a Sonar scan?
 This would be the case where it's not a Maven project and is missing a sonar-project.properties file.
-If enabled, this will fail the code inspection goal and raise an error message to your chat platform.
-(Valid values, true/false.
-Default behavior is true.)
-  * `warnOnMissingViableConfig`: Should we issue a warning if there is no way to determine how to run a Sonar scan?
-This would be the case where it's not a Maven project and is missing a sonar-project.properties file.
 If enabled, this will issue a warning in the Chat channel connected to this project, but your goals will not be failed.
-Will only execute if `failOnMissingViableConfig` is set to false.
 (Valid values, true/false.
-Default behavior is true.)
+Default behavior is false.)
+  * `warnOnFailedQualityGate`: Should we issue a warning (instead of fail by default) if a quality gate fails?
+(Valid values, true/false.
+Default behavior is false.)

 ## Support